cheomanigua/webdev/content/docs/hugo/index.md

 ### Add a theme

-There are four different methods for to downloading and adding themes to your project:
+There are four different methods to download and add themes to your project: Git clone, Git submodule, Zip file and Hugo module.

 ##### 1. Git Clone
 ```